AOrobator/HelloAndroid/lesson09/Lesson9_DependencyInjectionDagger2.md

 As we can see, our component has an instance of AppModule, which makes sense.
 It also has several Providers which provide the individual dependencies.
 If we dig into how a Provider is created, we'll see that it eventually calls the appropriate method on AppModule to instantiate it.
 In the `inject` method of `DaggerAppComponent` we can see the dependency of dispatchingAndroidInjector being set.

+## Dagger Lab

+In this lab, we'll refactor our TipCalculator app from lesson 5 to use dependency injection.